Explore the latest books of this year!

 4.3

-THE SECOND NOVEL IN THE BESTSELLING OUTLANDER SERIES - now a major new TV series.
-For twenty years Claire Randall has kept her secrets.
-But now she is returning with her grown daughter to the majesty of Scotland's mist-shrouded hills.
-Here Claire plans to reveal a truth as stunning as the events that gave it birth: about the mystery of an ancient circle of standing stones, about a love that transcends the boundaries of time, and about James Fraser, a warrior whose gallantry once drew the young Claire from the security of her century to the dangers of his.
-Now a legacy of blood and desire will test her beautiful daughter as Claire's spellbinding journey continues in the intrigue-ridden court of Charles Edward Stuart, in a race to thwart a doomed uprising, and in a desperate fight to save both the child and the man she loves.
+2. NEW YORK TIMES BESTSELLER • The second book in Diana Gabaldon’s acclaimed Outlander saga, the basis for the Starz original series.
+“A triumph!
+A powerful tale layered in history and myth.
+I loved every page.”—Nora Roberts With her classic novel Outlander, Diana Gabaldon introduced two unforgettable characters—Claire Randall and Jamie Fraser—delighting readers with a story of adventure and love that spanned two centuries.
+Now Gabaldon returns to that extraordinary time and place in this vivid, powerful sequel to Outlander.
+For twenty years, Claire Randall has kept her secrets.
+But now she is returning with her grown daughter to the mysteries of Scotland’s mist-shrouded Highlands.
+Here Claire plans to reveal a truth as shocking as the events that gave it birth: the secret of an ancient circle of standing stones, the secret of a love that transcends centuries, and the truth of a man named Jamie Fraser—a Highland warrior whose gallantry once drew the young Claire from the security of her century to the dangers of his.
+Claire’s spellbinding journey continues through the intrigue-ridden French court and the menace of Jacobite plots, to the Highlands of Scotland, through war and death in a desperate fight to save both the child and the man she loves.

 4.4